 The Centre for Screendance

-Since January 2012, the former Screendance Network has new beginnings as the Centre for Screendance.
-Traces of the Network remain in The International Journal of Screendance (with Volume 2 out in early 2012), memories of the Screendance Symposium (Brighton, 4 February 2011), and a group’s desire to continue creating opportunities for artists, academics, educators and students to engage with critical dialogues about screendance’s past, present and future.
+In January 2012, the former Screendance Network become the Centre for Screendance.
+Traces of the Network remain in The International Journal of Screendance (with Volume 3 published in 2014), memories of the Screendance Symposium (Brighton, 4 February 2011), and a group’s desire to continue creating opportunities for artists, academics, educators and students to engage with critical dialogues about screendance’s past, present and future.

 The idea of the Network was developed by Claudia Kappenberg (University of Brighton), Doug Rosenberg (University of Wisconsin-Madison), and Katrina McPherson (formerly Dundee University).
 Their work included a successful bid to the United Kingdom’s Arts and Humanities Research Council for “Network Funding” and in April 2009 the Screendance Network officially began.

 The Network’s goal was simple: to create a research forum for critical debate and publication on screendance.